-Innovation The Research Concept the contact time decreased with increase in cracking temperature, the cracked material is not subjected to higher temperatures for significantly longer time so further cracking of cracked products is minimized and some of the lighter molecules of feedstock come out alongwith vapors of cracked lighter molecules, therefore at higher temperatures products lower is the API gravity of these products (Figure-11).
-The specific gravity is found to be 0.8396, 0.8474 and 0.8519 when feed is cracked at 420°C, 430°C and 440°C (at29°C) respectively.
+Since the contact time decreased with increase in cracking temperature, the cracked material is not subjected to higher temperatures for longer time so further cracking of cracked products is minimized and some of the lighter molecules of feedstock come out alongwith vapors of cracked lighter molecules, therefore at higher temperatures formation and presence of relatively high boiling products lower is the API gravity of these products (Figure-11).
+The specific gravity is found to be 0.8396, 0.8474 and 0.8519 when feed is cracked at 420°C, 430°C and 440°C (at 29°C) respectively.